Autograph (American band): Leaving RCA and break up (1988–1989)

 The band left RCA Records in early 1988.
 Isham left the band to pursue other options but was not replaced, as the band felt they no longer needed keyboards, and wanted to take a newer and heavier direction.
-The remaining members began recording a new album in 1988 which they hoped to release sometime the following year, but those plans never occurred.
+The remaining members began recording a new album in 1988 which they hoped to release sometime the following year, but those plans ultimately failed to materialize.

 Richards also left the band around this time.
 However, in early 1989 the band toured with new drummer Eddie Cross and continued to sporadically record.
 The band would eventually be offered a new deal with Epic in 1989, which they declined.

 In their short time they recorded three albums and toured with several famous bands, including KISS, Mötley Crüe, Heart, Aerosmith, Ronnie James Dio, Van Halen, Bryan Adams, and Whitesnake, but in the end could not sustain their own career.
-Disappointed, the remaining members disbanded in December 1989.
+Disappointed, the remaining members disbanded in December 1989.During the time from 1983-1989, Autograph had songs in several major motion pictures, including- Secret Admirer, River Ratt, Youngblood, Like Father Like Son, The Amy Fisher Story, among others.
+More recently their song Turn Up The Radio was featured in Hot Tub Time Machine.
+They also had songs in tv series, including Miami Vice.
+More recently they’ve had their song “All I’m Gonna Take” in the video game Grand Theft Auto/Vice City, as well as Guardians of the Galaxy.
+They’ve been featured on numerous compilation albums and still receive radio play throughout the world.